ussserrr/stm32pio/README.md

     lib_extra_dirs = Middlewares/Third_Party/FreeRTOS
     ```
     You also need to move all `.c`/`.h` files to the appropriate folders respectively.
 See PlatformIO documentation for more information.
-  - The project folder, once instantiated, is not portable i.e. if you move it at some other place and invoke stm32pio it will report you an error.
-This because `stm32pio.ini` config is currently stores absolute paths instead of relative.